arempter/hive-metastore-docker/README.md

 ### About

 Example of running standalone Hive Metastore.
-Minio is used as S3 storage for external tables.
+Note that this particular fork omits Minio, which means you may want to deploy other S3 storage for external tables.
+Check the original github repo ( https://github.com/andypern/hive-metastore-docker ) for an example which includes Minio.

 It contains following containers:
 - mariadb as dependency
-- minio to test S3 access (make sure that you specify correct volume to be mounted)
 - hive metastore  3.x

 ### How to run